How Marijuana Legalization Affects Alcohol Consumption

 • altered judgment

-• “green out” (i.e. negative reaction to mixing alcohol and weed)
+• “green out” (i.e., negative reaction to mixing alcohol and weed)

 • higher risk of drug dependence

-Factors such as drug tolerance, dependence, and other co-occurring health issues can also affect a person’s reaction to polysubstance use—or, the use of two or more substances.
+Factors such as drug tolerance, dependence, and other co-occurring health issues can also affect a person’s reaction to polysubstance use, or the use of two or more substances.

-Some research suggests those who mix marijuana and alcohol, particularly young adults, may also be more likely to drink greater amounts of alcohol more frequently.
+Some research suggests that those who mix marijuana and alcohol, particularly young adults, may also be more likely to drink greater amounts of alcohol more frequently.

 Does Marijuana Treat Alcoholism?